-The Sabrent USB 3.0 Docking Station is an easy way to access your hard drives–no assembly required.
+The Sabrent USB Hard Drive Docking Station is an easy way to access your hard drives–no assembly required.
 Installation is straightforward, and though the instructions recommend not connecting the docking station while the computer is in use, we did it anyway, and it wasn’t a problem.

-The device comes with the necessary cables and power supply to get you started right away, you only need to connect your internal hard drive or solid state drive so you can access them externally.
+The device comes with the necessary cables and power supply to get you started right away, you only need to connect your internal HDD or SSD so you can access them externally.
 It also has an offline cloning feature, which means you don’t need to use a computer at all, just insert the drivers into the source/target slots respectively and follow an intuitive one button process.
-Overall, a good dual docking station for its cost is a great investment for any user who wants to access their internal hard drive or solid-state drives externally, as simple and convenient as possible.
+Overall, a good dual docking station for its cost is a great investment for any user who would like to access their internal SSDs/HDDs externally, as simple and convenient as possible.

 Offline Clone/Duplicator Function for 2.5 & 3.5 Inch HDD SSD SATA – Support 2X 8TB & UASP